 - Messy Mutts Silicone Feeder with Stainless Steel Bowls

 If your puppy is a guzzler when it comes to food, try out a slow-feed bowl.
 This will help them regulate the speed that they eat, and prevent gulping large mouthfuls of food at a time.

 Learn more about the dangers of speed eating and how to slow down your pup in My Dog Eats Too Fast!

 Dog Water Dishes and Fountains

 It's best to avoid plastic for water dishes, as well.
-Just like their food bowls, bacteria builds up in the dents and scratches of the plastic.
+Just like their food bowls, bacteria will build up in the dents and scratches of the plastic.
 Even if you are regularly cleaning the bowl and replacing the water, a plastic bowl will need to be replaced more often than metal, ceramic, or glass.

 Dog water dishes are the old stand-by, but water fountains have certain benefits as well.
 Water fountains are an excellent choice to keep your puppy's water cool and clean.
 Dog water fountains only need to be topped off daily or every other day and changed completely at least once a week.